The Hannover Region and the State Capital of Hannover at MIPIM 2026

 • Completion: Spring 2028.

-• Planned use: Transfer of cutting-edge research to industry (e.g., robotics, AI, sustainable production).
+• Planned use: Transfer of cutting-edge research to the economy (e.g., robotics, AI, sustainable production).

 • Synergies with existing research clusters

-Ulf-Birger Franz, Head of Economic Affairs for the Hannover Region: "With the Techfactory, we are creating ideal conditions for deep tech start-ups at two locations – from the initial idea to market readiness.
-Garbsen and Hannover's Nordstadt district are becoming European beacons for technology transfer.
-This sends a clear signal to investors: this is where the future is being created.
-Hannover offers ideal conditions for companies that focus on research transfer and future-proof technologies."
+Ulf-Birger Franz, Head of Economic Affairs for the Hannover Region: “With the Techfactory, we are creating ideal conditions for deep-tech startups at two locations—from the initial idea to market readiness.
+Garbsen and Hannover’s Nordstadt district are becoming European beacons for technology transfer.
+This sends a clear signal to investors: the future is being built here.
+Because Hannover offers ideal conditions for companies that focus on research transfer and future-proof technologies.”

-The state capital of Hanover is using MIPIM to present itself as a pragmatic and citizen-oriented smart city .
-After winning the "Rising Star of the Year" title in the Bitkom Smart City Index 2025, the city is showing how digitalization works in practice – and how it serves the people.
+The state capital of Hanover is using MIPIM to present itself as a pragmatic and citizen-friendly smart city .
+Following its “Rising Star of the Year” title in the Bitkom Smart City Index 2025, the city is demonstrating how digitalization works in practice—specifically, in the service of people.

-• Digitized administrative services (e.g., AI-supported citizen portals).
+• Digitized administrative services (e.g., AI-powered citizen portals).

-• Innovative mobility solutions such as the autonomous public transport pilot project "HannoverMobil 2030."
+• Innovative mobility solutions such as the autonomous public transit pilot project “HannoverMobil 2030.”

-• Networked infrastructure through IoT sensors for energy efficiency, air quality, and traffic control.
+• Connected infrastructure via IoT sensors for energy efficiency, air quality, and traffic management.

 Belit Onay, Mayor of the State Capital of Hanover:

-"Digitalization and smart cities are not visions of the future, but already a municipal reality today, which we urgently need in order to ensure quality of life, competitiveness, and attractiveness for skilled workers and investors.
-Hannover, a city of medium size by international standards, is a prime example of how technology can serve people and improve everyday life.
-We will continue to pursue this path consistently."
+“Digitalization and smart cities are not visions of the future, but a municipal reality today—one we urgently need to ensure quality of life, competitiveness, and attractiveness for skilled workers and investors.
+As a city classified as medium-sized by international standards, Hannover exemplifies how technology serves people and improves everyday life.
+We will continue down this path with determination.”

-Another topic is the sustainable development of the city center with a focus on sustainable mixed use, mobility transition, and climate resilience.
-Hannover is presenting three flagship projects at the trade fair that show how brownfield sites can be activated, climate-neutral neighborhoods created, and social diversity promoted:
+Another key topic is the sustainable development of the city center, with a focus on sustainable land-use mixes, the mobility transition, and climate resilience.
+At the trade fair, Hanover is presenting three flagship projects that demonstrate how brownfields are being revitalized, climate-neutral neighborhoods created, and social diversity promoted:

-• The Bahnhofsquartier Nord master plan outlines the vision for a green, mobility-friendly district with climate-neutral buildings and modern infrastructure.
+• The Master Plan for the North Station District outlines the vision for a green, mobility-friendly neighborhood with climate-neutral buildings and modern infrastructure.

-• The Urban.Q district focuses on sustainable mixed use and is becoming a model for the city of short distances.
+• The Urban.Q district focuses on sustainable mixed-use development and is becoming a model for the city of short distances.

-• The conversion of the former Galeria Kaufhof into "The Box" shows how historic buildings can be used in a contemporary and sustainable way.
+• The conversion of the former Galeria Kaufhof into “The Box” demonstrates how historic buildings can be utilized in a contemporary and future-proof manner.

-Who are the partners with whom the region and the state capital are attending Mipim?
+Who are the partners representing the region and the state capital at MIPIM?

-Together with the region and LHH, strong partners are on site in the form of the ONE TechCampus Group, commercial law firm KSB INTAX, and Deutsche Hypo - Nord/LB Real Estate.
+Together with the region and the City of Hanover, strong local partners include the ONE TechCampus Group, the commercial law firm KSB INTAX, and Deutsche Hypo - Nord/LB Real Estate.

-"With Techfactory, we are creating ideal conditions for deep tech start-ups at two locations – from the initial idea to market readiness.
-Garbsen and Hannover's Nordstadt district are becoming European beacons for technology transfer.
-This sends a clear signal to investors: the future is being created here.
-Hannover offers ideal conditions for companies that focus on research transfer and future-proof technologies." "
+» “With the Techfactory, we are creating ideal conditions for deep-tech startups at two locations—from the initial idea to market readiness.
+Garbsen and Hannover’s Nordstadt will become European beacons for technology transfer.
+This sends a clear signal to investors: the future is being built here.
+Because Hannover offers ideal conditions for companies focused on research transfer and future-proof technologies.” «

-Ulf-Birger Franz, Head of Economic Affairs for the Hannover Region
+Ulf-Birger Franz, Head of the Economic Affairs Department for the Hannover Region

-" "Digitalization and smart cities are not visions of the future, but already a municipal reality today, which we urgently need in order to ensure quality of life, competitiveness, and attractiveness for skilled workers and investors.
-Hannover, a city of medium size by international standards, is a prime example of how technology works to serve people and improve everyday life.
-We will continue to pursue this path consistently. "
+» “Digitalization and smart cities are not visions of the future, but already a municipal reality today—one we urgently need to ensure quality of life, competitiveness, and attractiveness for skilled workers and investors.
+As a city classified as medium-sized by international standards, Hannover exemplifies how technology serves people and improves everyday life.
+We will continue down this path with determination.” «

 Belit Onay, Mayor of the State Capital of Hanover:

-"With ONE TechCampus Garbsen, we are creating a dynamic hotspot for technology and innovation – a place where high-tech developments emerge, start-ups grow, and established companies benefit from state-of-the-art infrastructure, excellent research, and a strong talent network.
-Here, ideas are brought to market maturity and technologies are developed that shape the future. "
+» “With the ONE TechCampus Garbsen, we are creating a dynamic hub for technology and innovation—a place where high-tech developments emerge, startups grow, and established companies benefit from state-of-the-art infrastructure, excellent research, and a strong talent network.
+Here, ideas are brought to market readiness and technologies are developed that shape the future.” «

 Thorben Fabian, Managing Director of asto